-Close the account with the zero balance and your utilization rate jumps to 50% ($1,000/$2,000).
-Obviously, the amount of the impact on your score will vary according to your individual circumstances, but since the utilization rate accounts for about 30% of your score, you're FICO score will probably take a negative hit.
+Close the account with the zero balance and your utilization rate jumps to 50% ($1,000/$2,000), so well over that recommended 30% mark.
+Obviously, the impact on your score will vary according to your individual circumstances, but since the utilization rate accounts for about 30% of your score, your score will probably take a negative hit.

 Many consumers make the mistake of thinking that their credit limit is an invitation to spend until it’s gone.
 Now that you understand utilization rate, you probably now understand why maxing out your cards is a problem.
 Let’s look at our example from #1 again.
 If you max out your two cards, you’ll have a $4,000 balance with a $4,000 limit.
 It’s doesn’t take a math genius to quickly figure out that your utilization rate is now 100%.

-Your FICO score will take a hit.
-How much?
-"It depends on a lot of variables, including what your FICO score was before you maxed out your cards," says Paterno.
-MyFico.com recently did a comparison of how much a score drops when one individual has a FICO score of 680 and the other individual has a FICO score of 780.
-Maxing out credit cards was one the "mistakes" they used in the comparison.
+Your credit score will take a hit.
+How much depends on a lot of factors.
+In 2019, FICO did a comparison of how much a score drops for multiple simulated credit profiles.
+Maxing out credit cards was one the “mistakes” they used in the comparison.

-Results showed that the consumer with the 780 score experienced a 25-45 point drop and the score fell into the 735-755 range.
-The person with the 680 score saw only a 10-20 point drop and the score fell into the 650-670 range.
-You can check out the study here.
+Results showed that, for example, the consumer with the 793 score experienced a 108-128 point drop and the score fell into the 765-685 range when maxing out their cards.
+The person with the 669 score saw only a 9-29 point drop and the score fell into the 640-660 range.
+Take a look at the full report.

-One problem with making late payments is that, depending on the terms and conditions of your card, you might trigger the penalty APR.
+One problem with making late credit card payments is that, depending on the terms and conditions of your card, you might trigger the penalty APR and you’ll almost certainly incur a late fee.
 The other problem with a 30-day or more delinquency is that it can make your score drop like a rock.
-"Someone with a 780 score could experience a drop of 100 points or more with a 30-day delinquent payment.
-If your score is in the 680 range, expect to lose about 60-80 points," says Paterno.
-Now, if this late payment stretches into collections, then expect a really big drop.
+In the FICO study noted above, a 30-day late payment resulted in 63-83 point drop for the person with a 793 score; on the other hand, the person with the 669 score could see a drop of 24-44 points.

 This happens every holiday season, doesn’t it?
 Whether it’s a Labor Day sale or Black Friday, you’re standing in line in your favorite department store holding a lot of merchandise, and then the cashier tempts you with a “get 15% off if you open an account today” offer.
 When you open a new account, this results in a hard inquiry, which affects your score.
 But that’s only part of the problem.